 The Public Interest Practicum is beneficial for students who are not planning on satisfying the Public Service Requirement through other opportunities (please see Ways to Satisfy the PSR for a complete listing of the methods in which you may satisfy the PSR).

-Additionally, please note that a student may earn no more than 10 hours of academic credit from externships during law school.
-Externship credits are considered ―out-of-class credits, and a student may earn no more than 15 out-of-class credits toward their JD degree.
-Your 1 credit PIP will count against both the 10 credit externship limit and the 15 credit out-of-class limit.
+- A student may earn no more than 15 hours of academic credit from externships during law school (unless participating in the Semester in Practice which allows for 19 credit hours).
+Externship credits are considered out-of-class credits, and a student may earn no more than 24 out-of-class credits toward their JD degree.
+A 1 credit PIP will count against both the 15 credit externship limit and the 24 credit out-of-class limit.